 ACEIs or ARBs may alter ACE2, and variation in ACE2 expression may in part be responsible for disease virulence.
 However, the first substantial study to examine the association between plasma ACE2 concentrations and the use of ACEIs/ARBs did not support this hypothesis: in two large cohorts from the pre-COVID-19 era, plasma concentrations of ACE2 were markedly higher in men than in women, but not with ACEI/ARB use (Sama 2020).
 A recent review of 12 animal studies and 12 human studies overwhelmingly implies that administration of both drug classes does not increase ACE2 expression (Sriram 2020).

 - Comparing 6272 Italian cases (positive for SARS-CoV-2) to 30,759 controls (matched for sex, age, and municipality of residence), no evidence was found that ACE inhibitors or ARBs modify susceptibility to COVID-19 (Mancia 2020).
 The results applied to both sexes as well as to younger and older persons.

 In conclusion, ACE inhibitors and/or ARBs should not be discontinued.
-Several randomized trials plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
+Several other RCT plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
 According to a brief review, adjuvant treatment and continuation of pre-existing statin therapy could improve the clinical course of patients with COVID-19, either by their immunomodulatory action or by preventing cardiovascular damage (Castiglion 2020).
-In a retrospective study on 13,981 patients in Hubei Province, China, the use of statins was independently associated with lower all-cause mortality (5,2% vs 9,4%).
+In a retrospective study on 13.981 patients in Hubei Province, China, the use of statins was independently associated with lower all-cause mortality (5,2% vs 9,4%).
 However, an observational cohort study using data from Danish nationwide registries, 843/4842 (17%) COVID-19 patients redeemed a prescription of statins in the 6 months prior to COVID-19 diagnosis.
 Recent statin exposure was not associated with an increased or decreased risk of all-cause mortality or severe infection (Butt 2020).
 Randomized controlled trials involving statin treatment for COVID-19 are needed.